Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Many forms of eye drops for glaucoma can have systemic side effects, meaning they can impact your entire bodily system.
 Eye drops are placed topically into the eye, but they still enter your bloodstream this way.

-These are potential side effects of glaucoma eye drops:
+Potential side effects of glaucoma eye drops may include:

 • Blurry vision